Liniarc/regexProgram/README.md

 Each line of these are the possible strings/complete lines/sentences/etc. to capture.

 `--match`
-Indicates a string matching problem (as opposed to a replace problem)
+Indicates a string matching problem (as opposed to a replace or capture problem)
-Each line indicates a [TODO FIX THIS EXPLAINATION]
+Each line indicates whether or not a regex should match that corresponding string/sentence.
+A blank line indicates not matching, anything else indicates matching.

+`--capture`
+Indicates a string capture problem (as opposed to a replace or matching problem)
+Each line corresponds to the capture groups that are captured by the regex.
+These lines indicate what should be captured by `\0` or the entire regex.

 `--replace`
 Indicates a replace problem (as opposed to a find problem)